robinst/git-merge-repos/README.md

 Other Solutions
 ---------------

-When you have a simple, linear history, try out [git-stitch-repo][git-stitch-repo].
+* When you have a simple, linear history, try out [git-stitch-repo][git-stitch-repo]
+* See the question [Combining multiple git repositories on Stack Overflow][stackoverflow]

 License
 -------